 So your chicks are several weeks old, and maybe you have them inside, and they are starting to stink am I right?
 Been there done that!
 So, let’s talk about How Long Baby Chicks Need Heat Lamp.

-Everything I’ve read says to start at 95ºF and decrease by 5 degrees each week, until you reach 70ºF.
+Everything I’ve read says to start at 95ºF and decrease by 5 degrees each week until you reach 70ºF.
 That information about dropping the temperature might be helpful if you live in a cold climate, but what if you live in a warm climate and it rarely ever gets down to 70ºF?

 To really understand when the right time to wean the baby chicks from the heat source, we need to know what it is that keeps them warm.
 We all know that chickens keep themselves warm with their feathers.
 The feathers act as a trap for heat in colder weather.
-In warmer weather they spread their feathers out a bit so that the heat can escape.
+In warmer weather, they spread their feathers out a bit so that the heat can escape.

-Hot Weather and Heat Lamps
+Hot Weather And Heat Lamps

 When chicks are first born it’s suggested they stay around 95ºF.
 If you’re bringing them inside where the A/C is running, they will need a heat source, no matter how hot it is outside.

-If you have them outside at two weeks old, and it’s 90ºF outside, you probably don’t need a heat source on at least during the daytime.
-Third week 85ºF, Fourth week 80ºF and so on…
+If you have them outside at two weeks old, and it’s 90ºF outside, you probably don’t need a heat source on at least during the daytime…Third week 85ºF, the Fourth week 80ºF and so on…

 Watch the nighttime temps closely, and turn on a heat source as necessary.